rhobs/handbook/content/Products/OpenshiftMonitoring/faq.md

-# Debugging the default OpenShift 4.x in-cluster Monitoring: Platform Monitoring and User Workload Monitoring Products

-## Overview
+# Frequently asked questions

 This serves as a collection of resources that relate to FAQ around configuring/debugging the in-cluster monitoring stack.
 Particularly it applies to two OpenShift Projects:

 * [Platform Cluster Monitoring - PM](https://docs.openshift.com/container-platform/latest/monitoring/understanding-the-monitoring-stack.html#understanding-the-monitoring-stack_understanding-the-monitoring-stack)
 * [User Workload Monitoring - UWM](https://docs.openshift.com/container-platform/latest/monitoring/enabling-monitoring-for-user-defined-projects.html)

-## Troubleshooting when faced with potential symptoms:

-### ServiceMonitor created but no metrics from the service
+## How do I understand why targets aren't discovered and metrics are missing?

-Both `PM` and `UWM` monitoring stack relies on the `ServiceMonitor` custom resource in order to tell Prometheus what endpoints to scrape.
+Both `PM` and `UWM` monitoring stacks rely on the `ServiceMonitor` and `PodMonitor` custom resources in order to tell Prometheus which endpoints to scrape.

 The examples below show the namespace `openshift-monitoring`, which can be replaced with `openshift-user-workload-monitoring` when dealing with `UWM`.